zelisinho/anypoint-examples/salesforce-data-retrieval/README.md

 This example application illustrates how to use Mule ESB to build a simple HTTP application to query Salesforce in a dynamic way.
 After reading this document, creating and running the example in Mule, you should be able to leverage what you have learned to create an HTTP request-response application that is able to retrieve requested data from Salesforce instance based on your criteria.

+This example can also be used while configuring any of our [Anypoint Salesforce Templates](https://www.mulesoft.com/library#!/?filters=Salesforce) for retrieving all needed Salesforce entity ID's (e.g. selecting User as object, leaving Field empty and querying by 'email')

 ### Assumptions

 This document describes the details of the example within the context of Anypoint™ Studio, Mule ESB’s graphical user interface (GUI).
 This document assumes that you are familiar with Mule ESB and the [Anypoint Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
 To increase your familiarity with Mule Studio, consider completing one or more [Anypoint Studio Tutorials](http://www.mulesoft.org/documentation/display/current/Basic+Studio+Tutorial).

 ### Example Use Case

 In this example, a user makes an HTTP request to the endpoint containing predefined set of parameters that are extracted and used while building a Salesforce query.
 Afterwards, the application receives the response and provides it to the end user.

 ### Set Up and Run the Example

-As with other [example templates](http://www.mulesoft.org/documentation/display/current/Mule+Examples), you can create template applications straight out of the box in Anypoint Studio.
+As with other [examples](http://www.mulesoft.org/documentation/display/current/Mule+Examples), you can create template applications straight out of the box in Anypoint Studio.
 You can tweak the configurations of these use case-based examples to create your own customized applications in Mule.

-Follow the procedure below to create, then run the Login using HTML Form application.
+Follow the procedure below to create, then run the **Salesforce data retrieval** application.

-1. [Create, then run](http://www.mulesoft.org/documentation/display/current/Mule+Examples#MuleExamples-CreateandRunExampleApplications) the example application in Anypoint Studio or Standalone.
+1. [Create](http://www.mulesoft.org/documentation/display/current/Mule+Examples#MuleExamples-CreateandRunExampleApplications) the example application in Anypoint Studio or Standalone.
+1. Go to Global Elements and open Salesforce Connector element.
+Fill in your Salesforce credentials including the [security token](https://help.salesforce.com/apex/HTViewHelpDoc?id=user_security_token.htm).
+1. Run the application.
 1. Open your browser and hit **http://localhost:8081**.
 The form will be provided to you, containing following values:

 	+	Object - specify Salesforce object type, e.g. User, Account, Contact, etc.